eedelosreyes2/twitter-react/README.md

         -   Lists page: New List, Settings, Create a List, Searchbar
         -   Profile page: Following and Followers
         -   What's Happening and Who to follow values are hardcoded (I made them up) for display purposes, show more button in Who to follow
-        -   Compose Tweet: image, gif, poll, emoji, and schedule buttons
     -   Posts allow text only
-    -   I will add Dim + Lights out mode
+    -   I will add Dim + Lights out mode!
-    -   App is far from perfect, it's version 1.0 okay

 ## Broswer Support
 - Chrome: yes